amadeus4dev/amadeus-python/README.rst

 Installation
 ------------

-This SDK requires Python 2.7+ or 3.4+.
+This SDK requires Python 3.4+ (Python 2+ is no longer supported).
 You can install it directly with pip:

 .. code:: sh